Making homemade buffalo sauce from scratch is easy! Choose your spice level – great for buffalo wings, chicken dips, and

 Many people think that hot sauce and buffalo sauce are one and the same.
 They are not.
 Hot sauce is just that – hot sauce.
 Buffalo sauce, however, is hot sauce, butter, and spices.

 And if you’re interested in finding out why it is called buffalo sauce, I like Time’s brief history.
-Boy, am I glad the sauce made its way out of New York!
+Boy, am I glad the sauce made its way out of Buffalo, New York!

-You can make a very basic buffalo sauce by mixing the hot sauce with melted butter in equal parts.
-That’s actually how the very first buffalo sauce was made.
+You can make a very basic hot wing sauce by mixing the hot sauce with melted butter in equal parts.
+That’s actually how the original buffalo sauce was made.

 I like to take it to the next level and add some additional spices.

 Buffalo Wing Sauce Recipe Notes

-- I prefer white ground pepper instead of black ground pepper for color reasons – I don’t want to see the specks in the sauce.
+- Type of ground pepper.
+I prefer white ground pepper instead of black ground pepper for color reasons – I don’t want to see the specks in the sauce.
 If you can’t find white pepper or want to use black pepper, just substitute in equal amounts.

 - Spice level.
 This homemade buffalo sauce recipe has a kick to it but you can change its spice level by adjusting the amount of cayenne pepper.
 According to a reader comment below, white pepper has a higher level of spice.
 If you want a less spicy sauce, consider using black pepper instead.